Discover opthalmic science at the University of Sydney

 Semester 1 (March) and Semester 2 (August)

 The majority of the Graduate Diploma in Ophthalmic Science is in the form of distance learning.
-The course consists of 36 credit points, which requires the completion of four core units of study.
+The course consists of 36 credit points (CP), which requires the completion of four core units of study.

-The unit of study, Practical Ophthalmic Science is a three-week block/intensive mode (15 days) to be taken at the Save Sight Institute in Sydney or at the University of Otago in Dunedin, New Zealand.
+The unit of study, Practical Ophthalmic Science is a two week block/intensive mode to be taken at the Save Sight Institute in Sydney or at the University of Otago in Dunedin, New Zealand.

 Download our sample course diagram to learn more about what you will study as part of this degree.